 Have additional questions about if the CADAA is for you?
-Follow the link of Frequently Asked Questions (FAQ) www.csac.ca.gov/sites/main/files/file-attachments/california\dream\act\faq.pdf
+Follow the link to find answers to your questions:

+www.csac.ca.gov/undocumented-dreamer-students

 Wait for notification

 Once your application is processed, you will be notified about your eligibility through your myAVC email.
 You will also be notified by the other schools you have listed.
 Submit any additional forms requested.